mikget66/react-course-projects/05-usepopcorn/README.md

   - The `hooks` directory contains custom hooks created for encapsulating and reusing logic.

-  - The `utils` directory contains utility functions or helper modules used in the project.

   - The `App.js` file is the root component of the application.

   - The `index.js` file is the entry point for React, where the ReactDOM renders the `App` component into the DOM.